joebertj/aiops/README.md

 - **🔄 Hot Reloading**: Development-friendly server restart and configuration updates
 - **📊 Performance Profiling**: Built-in metrics and performance analysis tools

+## ⚠️ Development Constraints & Limitations

+### Cursor IDE Limitations

+During development of the Test Suite MCP, we encountered significant limitations with Cursor IDE that prevented proper implementation:

+**🚫 Opinionated Background Prompts**
+- Cursor introduces its own AI prompts and rules in the background without user control
+- These background prompts conflict with our custom test suite logic and safety rules
+- The "Tester AI" violates the specific rules and constraints we set for our MCP servers
+- This makes it impossible to implement domain-specific AI behavior that contradicts Cursor's opinions

+**📋 Specific Symptoms:**
+- Our Test Suite MCP requires strict rule adherence for safety-critical testing scenarios
+- Cursor's background AI overrides our custom prompts and behavioral constraints
+- The AI assistant ignores project-specific rules in favor of Cursor's generic guidelines
+- Custom AI workflows get corrupted by Cursor's opinionated intervention

+**🔧 Workaround:**
+- Test Suite MCP implementation moved to external development environment
+- MCP servers developed outside Cursor maintain proper rule compliance
+- Integration testing performed in clean environments without IDE interference

+This limitation highlights the importance of AI development tools that respect user-defined constraints rather than imposing their own opinionated behaviors on specialized AI applications.

+---

 ## 🤝 Contributing

 We welcome contributions that advance AI-powered operations: